OpenSLO/OpenSLO/README.md

 the indicator would be: `(100 - 1 )  = 0.99`.
 This represents 99% on a 0-100 scale
 using the formula `0.99 * 100 = 99`.

-*Note*: As you can see for both query combinations we end up with the same calculated value for the service level indicator.
+> 💡 **Note:** : As you can see for both query combinations we end up with the same calculated
+> value for the service level indicator.

 #### Alert Policy